riveramariano/product-hunt/README.md

 ## Summary

-This is my first big application usign Next, hope you liked it :), any suggestions or recommendations dm me.
+This is my first big application using Next, hope you liked it :), any suggestions or recommendations dm me.

 ## Scope